hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ## Setup

-Each user you plan to use in the tests must have a Firefox profile.
-Currently, the only way to do this is by manually creating a new Firefox profile at `about:profiles`, switching to that profile, logging into cloudscheduler manually with that user's credentials, and then saving them, although ideally, there will soon be a script to do this as part of the setup.
+Each user you plan to use in the tests must have a Firefox profile, in order to deal with a Selenium issue around username/password popups.
+In order to make these, go into the python interpreter and run the `setup()` function from `web_test_setup_cleanup`.
+Then, create a new Firefox profile at `about:profiles`, switch to that profile, log into cloudscheduler manually with that user's credentials, and save them.
 These profiles should be added to the `settings.yaml` file like so:

 ```yaml
 firefox_profiles:
 - root/.mozilla/firefox/<profile_name>
 ```

-The credentials added should be `{user}-wiu1`, `{user}-wiu2`, and `{user}-wiu3`, and all of them should have the password `user_secret`.
+Currently, the credentials added should be `{user}-wiu1`, `{user}-wiu2`, and `{user}-wiu3`, and all of them should have the password `user_secret`.

+Ideally, there will be a script to do this eventually, but as Firefox currently does not seem to recognize passwords input into the `about:logins` page, this isn't currently feasible.

 ## Adding Tests